 Status not updating on the hub could also be due to other problems, like a weak Z-Wave mesh, preventing messages from getting back to the hub; or other network troubles (the rest of this document can help you identify them).

 The Settings > Z-Wave Details page contains diagnostic information that may be helpful for some users.
-This feature is only available on model C-7 hubs running firmware 2.2.4 or newer.
+This feature is not available on model C-5 or earlier hubs.